openssbd/QTBD5Viewer/README.md

 It was tested on computers with next Operating Systems:

 1. Windows 11
-2. Mac OSX Monterey
+2. Mac OSX Sonoma
-3. Linux Ubuntu distro
+3. Linux Ubuntu 22.04 distro

 ## Setup
 ---